maymun1234/antidebug-tools/README.md

 The `TestRunner` executable is a simple command-line application that demonstrates how to use the `SecurityTool` library.
 It initializes the library and prints the license and debugger status.

-## Known Issues

-*   The file `kılavuz.txt` could not be deleted due to an issue with the tooling handling Unicode characters in filenames.
-This file can be safely ignored or deleted manually.